RukshanDias/System-Design/readMe.md

     - Volume growth.

 ### Concurrent users
-- How many users will be using the system Simultaneosly/sametime.
+- How many users will be using the system Simultaneously/same time.
 - Concurrent users vs Load:
     - Load: only occur when user perform an action
     - Concurrent users: Include 'dead times' as well.